 LexisNexis State Capital provides online access to information about state law, legislation, and legislators for members of the UNT community.

-For further assistance with legal research, please visit the Government Documents Service Desk on the 3rd Floor of Willis Library, or contact the Government Documents Department by E-mail, postal mail, or telephone.
+For further assistance with legal research, please visit the Eagle Commons Library Service Desk in Sycamore Hall, or contact the Government Documents Department by E-mail, postal mail, or telephone.

 Information about the U.S. Census, including where to find data published by the Census, is available on our Census Subject Guide.

 Information about where to find statistical data published by federal, state, local, international, and foreign government agencies, as well as data available from commercial sources, is available on our Statistical Resources web page.

 Labels and pre-paid mailers are supplied to return book to the Libraries at no cost.

 Any faculty member can submit an order for materials to be purchased out of the department’s library allocation.
 The requested titles are purchased if the funds are available.

 - Filling out the New Purchase Request / Recommendation Form will submit your request directly to the library